Myopia Control for Children.

 Children Vision Specialist.

 We are now one of just a few specialist practices in the country able to offer your child Myopia Control.
-By prescribing your child either brand new, state of the art MiSight daily contact lenses, individually designed with the dual function of giving clear vision whilst also working to minimise the progression of myopia (short-sightedness).
+By prescribing either brand new, state of the art MiSight daily contact lenses, individually designed with the dual function of giving clear vision whilst also working to minimise the progression of myopia (short-sightedness).
 Or by prescribing the worlds first Myopia Control lens for spectacles, Hoya MiyoSmart.
-Clinical studies with in both options shown excellent results in slowing myopic progression.
+Clinical studies in both options shown excellent results in slowing myopic progression.

 Thinking practically, the higher the degree of myopia (short-sightedness) the more dependent the person is on their glasses.
 Yet a greater concern is the fact that any amount of myopia increases the risk of retinal disease.
 A short-sighted person with a prescription of just -1.00 is twice as likely to suffer a retinal detachment, but for a myope of -6.00, the risk increases to 21 times.